DarkRewar/BaseTool/README.md

 # Description

 BaseTool contains many features that improve your daily game development.
-Every features are grouped by modules and you can enable features you want to use.
+Every feature is grouped by modules, and you can enable features you want to use.

 It could be used for any kind of project, at any time, by *pretty* anyone.
 It contains those key features: